 She completed Level 1 and 2 of Satir Transformational Systemic Therapy Training for her own healing and to help foster a therapeutic space for her students, giving an opportunity to see how their bodies have been working WITH them, keeping them safe, as opposed to against them.

 After expanding her 8 year yoga journey by completing her 200 RYT in Postural Yoga with Daniel Clement (Open Source Yoga) in 2015, Trauma Sensitive Yoga Training in 2016, and most recently her 300hr Therapeutic Yoga Training, Carolyn has focused her teaching at Re.Pose Therapy, integrating connection with body and mind.

 Our bodies hold our joy and our pain.
 The combination of finding the most honouring way to stand in our bodies with strength, alignment and ease as well as finding and showing compassion towards our whole being on our mats can help us cultivate a relationship with ourselves and others off the mat that is honest, loving, forgiving, and ultimately one where we feel true connection.

-All of Carolyn’s yoga teaching is thoroughly trauma-informed; holding a safe space for her students to awaken to the messages of their body, establish trust, and ultimately find strength and safety within their whole being.
+All of Carolyn’s yoga teaching is thoroughly trauma-informed; holding a safe space for her students to awaken to the messages of their body, establish trust, and ultimately find strength, safety and compassion within their whole being.